Want to factory reset your Windows 7 computer, but don’t know how? Don’t worry. After reading this article, you’ll know exactly what to do it.

 7) Follow the on-screen instructions to reset your computer.

-Method 2: Reinstall your Windows 7 with/without CD
+Method 2: Reinstall Windows 7 on your PC

-Another way to factory reset your computer is reinstalling your Windows 7.
+Another way to factory reset your computer is by reinstalling your Windows 7.
 To do this, the easiest way is using the installation disc which comes with your computer.
-If you have the disc, check Option 1.
-If you don’t have the disc, move on to Option 2.
+If you have the disc, see how to reinstall Windows 7 using the installation disc.
+If you don’t have the disc, here’s how to reinstall Windows 7 with a USB/DVD recovery drive.

 Option 1 – Reinstall Windows 7 using the installation disc